borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Possible effects:
 people would spend more prudently, and would take only calculated risks/credits.
-- lower time preference, long-term mindset, less consumerism of junk goods (no overconsumption)   simplified savings,
+- lower time preference, long-term mindset, less consumerism of junk goods (no overconsumption)
 - real wages that keeps purchasing power with mild price deflation (no need to ask for raise just to keep up with inflation), leading to greater prosperity
 - fair distribution of economy growth (no Cantillon effect), removing silent regressive Tax via inflation
 - simplified savings